-- A. For the first full pay period of Fiscal Year 2017-18, all salary ranges will reflect in base salary a 1.8% Cost of Living Adjustment (COLA) increase based on the Consumer Price index (CPI) All Urban Consumers (Area: Los Angeles-Riverside-Orange County) measured by the annualized CPI from February 2016 to February 2017. - B. Effective the first full pay period of Fiscal Year 2018-19, all salary ranges reflect in base salary a COLA increase based on the Consumer Price Index (CPI) All Urban Consumers (Area: Los Angeles-Riverside-Orange County now called Los Angeles-Long Beach- Anaheim) by the annualized CPI from February 2017 to February 2018 no less than 2.5% and no more than 5%. - C. Effective the first full pay period of Fiscal Year 2019-20, all salary ranges reflect in base salary a COLA increase based on the Consumer Price Index (CPI) All Urban Consumers (Area: Riverside-San Bernardino-Ontario) measured by the annualized CPI from February 2018 to February 2019 no less than 2.5% and no more than 5%.
+- F. Effective the first full pay period of Fiscal Year 2022-23, all salary ranges reflect in base salary a COLA increase based on the Consumer Price Index (CPI) All Urban Consumers (Area: Riverside-San Bernardino-Ontario) measured by the annualized CPI from January 2021 to January 2022 no less than three percent (3%) and no more than four and one-half percent (4.5%). - G. Effective the first full pay period of Fiscal Year 2023-24, all salary ranges reflect in base salary a COLA increase based on the Consumer Price Index (CPI) All Urban Consumers (Area: Riverside-San Bernardino-Ontario) measured by the annualized CPI from January 2022 to January 2023 no less than two percent (2%) and no more than four and one-half percent (4.5%). - H. For all bargaining unit members as of the time of ratification (April 18, 2022), the City shall pay the sum of three thousand dollars (\$3,000) to be included in the final paycheck of the fiscal year, issued on June 23, 2022.
+Bargaining unit members must also be employed by the City as of June 23, 2022.